Cryptheon/hpml-surf/docs/Language_Modelling/Run_LLMs.rst

 ===========================

 In this post we demonstrate how to run a large language model on Snellius.
-The main purpose of this small experiment was explorative in nature; to which extent can we perform generation or latent extraction from these models and how much compute is needed for a single prompt?
+The main purpose of this small experiment was explorative in nature; to which extent can we perform generation or latent extraction on Snellius?
+How much compute is needed for a single prompt?

 We will mainly discuss: